ImeneYAHIAOUI/polysnap/README.md

 Build the frontend with the command `npm run build` in the `frontend` repository.

-Create a new bucket in your Cloud Storage instance and upload the contents of the `build` folder to the bucket. upload the 'app.yaml' file to the bucket.
+Create a new bucket in your Cloud Storage instance and upload the `build` folder to the bucket. upload the 'app.yaml' file to the bucket.

 Go to [Google Cloud Console](https://console.cloud.google.com) and select your project.